 Amputation And Why It Occurs

 Causes of amputations vary, but most are caused by birth defects and non–traumatic illnesses such as diabetes.
 However, many result from accident trauma or physician malpractice.
-About twenty–two percent of United States amputations are a direct result of traumatic injuries, such as amputations caused by:
+About 22 percent of United States amputations are a direct result of traumatic injuries, such as amputations caused by:

 - Auto Accidents;

 - Airplane Crashes;

 - Construction Accidents;

 - Severe Burns;

 - Work Related Accidents;

 - Truck Accidents;

 - Commercial Vehicle Accidents;